intel/nauta/applications/experiment-service/Readme.md

 ## Setup project
-If `$GOPATH` is not set, Go will use following location as the default one: `$HOME/go` This project should be placed under (only non-capitals letters!) `$HOME/go/src/github.com/nervanasystems/carbon`
+If `$GOPATH` is not set, Go will use following location as the default one: `$HOME/go` This project should be placed under (only non-capitals letters - issue in [code-generator](https://github.com/kubernetes/code-generator/issues/20#issuecomment-412686432)) `$HOME/go/src/github.com/nervanasystems/carbon`

 ## Development